This is the moment Wall Street has been waiting for - KTVZ

 By Paul R. La Monica and Nicole Goodkind, CNN

-Stocks soared Thursday after new economic data showed that price increases eased in October.
+Stocks soared in their best day since 2020 on Thursday after new economic data showed that price increases eased in October.
 Investors cheered the development because it indicates the Federal Reserve’s interest rate hikes may finally be cooling inflation.

-Meanwhile, the 10-year Treasury yield tumbled below the threshold of 4%, to about 3.87%, its lowest level since mid-October.
+Meanwhile, the 10-year Treasury yield tumbled below the threshold of 4%, to about 3.82%.
 The direction of the 10-year bond yield impacts mortgage rates as well as rates for several other types of consumer and business loans.
 And the 10-year itself is influenced by short-term interest rates set by the Fed.

 The Consumer Price Index, a key inflation gauge, rose 7.7% for the year ending in October.
 Although that is still uncomfortably high, it is down from 8.2% in September and well below analyst estimates of 8%.
 It is also the smallest year-over-year increase for CPI since a 7.5% jump in January.